German Soft Pretzel Sticks – How to make homemade soft pretzel sticks. These pretzels are golden and slightly sweet. Perfect appetizer for a crowd.

 After making these pretzel sticks one gorgeous afternoon I let the family dive in.
 Well, only after photos were taken of course.
 So when it was time to write up this post I was having a bit of a hard time describing them.
 I knew they were delicious.
-But so is most food.
+But so is most food (to this girl, anyway!).
 I needed more descriptive words.

 I didn’t have to look far for the words I needed.
-I asked the family.
+There’s this family eating my food.
+Surely, I could ask them.
 Husband and 3 kids.
 How would you describe these pretzel sticks?

 “I could eat them all in one day.”